 Content over 1000 words.
-SerpIQ and SEOmoz tests indicate that the longer, more in-depth content ranks better on search engines than shorter posts.
+Tests indicate that the longer, more in-depth content ranks better on search engines than shorter posts.
 They do better with social circles, and they tend to be linked more frequently.

 Relate Relevant Content – use your spreadsheets to see what posts in your field are being discussed most frequently, then use that information to draft content and research on your own.

 Use graphics and examples when possible.
-It’s important to include at least one attributable image to your blogpost as it breaks up the flow of the words and looks better on page (not as intimidating).
+It’s important to include at least one attributable image to your blog post as it breaks up the flow of the words and looks better on the page (not as intimidating).
 Examples prove your point with specifics.

 Create a catchy headline.
 Many posts have been written about how important it is to use keywords in your headline and to assure that it grabs your reader’s attention.

-Create a long list (200+) of blogs, websites, and twitter users that are active (tweeted in the past week, website is regularly updated, etc.)
+Create a long list (200+) of blogs, websites, and Twitter users that are active (tweeted in the past week, the website is regularly updated, etc.)